ethstorage/es-node/docs/archiver/archiver-guide-mainnet-sync.md

 ## Conclusion

-By following these instructions, you'll permissionlessly launch an QuarkChain L2 rollup node that retrieves blobs from EthStorage, which have been pruned by the Ethereum Mainnet Beacon Chain.
+By following these instructions, you'll permissionlessly launch a QuarkChain L2 rollup node that retrieves blobs from EthStorage, which have been pruned by the Ethereum Mainnet Beacon Chain.
 Additionally, you can verify that the op-node derives L2 blocks correctly from these blobs, demonstrating that EthStorage effectively serves as a decentralized long-term data availability solution.